itmo153277/vpnes/README.md

 `$ make`

-### Microsoft Visual Studio 14.0 (Visual Studio 2015)

-Open vpnes_msvc.sln and build the solution in Relase configuration.
-Output directory will be ./Release.

 5. Install as root

 `# make install`

 For more detailed information about compiling the sources see [INSTALL](./INSTALL) and `./configure --help`

+### Microsoft Visual Studio 14.0 (Visual Studio 2015)

+Open vpnes_msvc.sln and build the solution in Relase configuration.
+The output file will be in ./Release.

 ## Documentation

 To generate documentation via autotools+doxygen execute `$ make doxygen-doc` after configuring the project.